Robert Maudsley Fellowship for Studies in Medical Education

 Residents and Fellows are eligible to receive $40,000 (total) for up to 2 years of study.
 An amount equivalent to 75 per cent of the grant will be disbursed upon project commencement, and the remaining 25 per cent upon project completion and receipt of a final report.

-Eligible programs of study must begin after July 1, 2022, but no later than June 30,2023.
-Note: disbursement of money awarded for the 2023 fellowship occurs March 2023.
+Eligible programs of study must begin after July 1, 2023, but no later than June 30,2024.
+Note: Applicants in their last year of their Masters or PhD program are not eligible for this fellowship as the disbursement of money awarded for the 2024 fellowship occurs in the spring of 2024.

 Funds will be deposited with the grant recipient’s professional corporation, university or hospital department.
 Use of funds must respect the spirit of the Fellowship that seeks to support the conduct of research (e.g. tuition, salary support to protect time for research, research staff support, presentation of findings etc.).